SinYinn/SinYinn/README.md

 ## 👋 Hello World, I'm Sin Yin!

-I'm a bioengineering student whom is interested in coding.
-My journey in coding began with mini coding assignments in school and I've since delved into various technologies to fuel my enthusiasm for creating impactful solutions.
+I'm a bioengineering student who is passionate about coding.
+My coding journey started with small assignments in school, and since then, I have explored various technologies to fuel my enthusiasm for creating impactful solutions.

 ### 🔧 Skills & Technologies